zhengyup/tp/docs/DeveloperGuide.md

 1. User requests to list all internship applications (UC2)
 2. LetsGetHired displays all the internship applications
-3. User requests to delete a specific internship application, by index value
+3. User requests to delete a specific internship application
 4. LetsGetHired deletes the required internship application
 5. LetsGetHired displays the current number of internship applications